acidburn0zzz/orgs-docs/INTRO.md

 When using Orgs, you organize your developers into teams.
-You can then grant team permissions (read/write) to packages you govern, which then cascades to all members of that team.
+You can then grant team permissions (read/write) to packages you govern, which then cascades to all Members of that team.
 By doing this, you can have certain teams that develop a package (write access) and then some teams that can use that package (read access).
 You can do this for all of the packages that the Organization governs, public unscoped packages and public/private